 Program-specific scholarships may be offered directly from the school, or, sometimes, from a private donor who is affiliated with the university such as an alumnus who has set up a scholarship foundation.
 Sometimes these scholarships are offered to you with your university admission and you don't even have to apply for them.

 There are also several study abroad-specific scholarships within this category.
 Some universities may target students in specific fields to boost their own international student population in specific programs.

 If you belong to a minority group, take advantage of the scholarships options established specifically for you.
 Most universities want to ensure they are providing equal access to education.
 Therefore, they offer scholarships to members of marginalized groups that may not otherwise have access to the same opportunities as more privileged students.

 Eligible groups include, but are not limited to, women, racial or ethnic minorities, and members of the LGBTQ community.

 So, what’s next?
 If you’ve done the research and made a list of international scholarships you may be eligible for, now it’s time to apply!

 Although applying for global scholarships can be very time-consuming, it is well worth the investment.
-However, you can follow our tips on getting your application ready to make the process much easier!
+In any case, you can follow our tips on getting your application ready to make the process much easier!

 To start, it’s important to get organized.
-Make a list of all the scholarships you plan on applying for and then write down which each one requires.
+Make a list of all the scholarships you plan to apply for and then write down what each one requires.
 If you know in advance what you will need for each scholarship, it will be much easier to gather all of the necessary paperwork and documents.
 Oftentimes, different study abroad scholarships will require similar things, such as transcripts, letters of recommendation, and essays.